smals-belgium/shared-referral-prescription-webcomponent/README.md

 ## Running server

 Update the index.html to include the correct webcomponent.
-Run `serve --cors` to run de index.html example page.
+Run `serve --listen 4200` to run de index.html example page.
+Run `serve --cors` to listen on localhost:3000 so it can be connected with the webapp.

 ## Running unit tests